This Healthy Honey Mustard Dressing recipe comes compliments of my oldest son.

 Ingredients: Soybean(s) Oil, Vinegar, Water, Sugar, Honey, Mustard Dijon (Vinegar, Mustard Seed, Water, Salt, White Wine, Citric Acid and Tartaric Acid, Spices(s)), Food Starch Modified, Salt, Egg(s) Yolk, Mustard Seed, Sorbic Acid and Calcium Disodium EDTA as Preservatives, Flavor(s) Natural, Caramel Color, Onion(s) Dried, Spice(s), Beta Carotene Color(s).

-This healthier version is made with organic, vegetarian, gluten-free, lectin-free, paleo-friendly ingredients and contains no refined sugar.
+This healthier version is made with organic, vegetarian, gluten-free, lectin-free, nut-free, paleo-friendly ingredients and contains no refined sugar.

 Want more healthy dip and dressing recipes?
 Check out Tahini Ginger Dressing, Clean Eating Watermelon Vinaigrette, Creamy Habanero Dressing or my Clean Eating Cookbook with an entire chapter of 20 healthy, clean eating dip and dressing recipes just like this one that you will love!